 The SBIRS program has been highly successful, exceeding expectations in several mission areas.
 Currently, HEO-4 and GEO-3 have been delivered, and GEO-3, delivered in 2014, successfully entered geosynchronous orbit in January 2017.
+The GEO-4 satellite was successfully launched in January 2018 and has successfuly synced to the missile defense constellation.
 Lead contractor, Lockheed Martin, has been awarded a contract to produce the GEO-5 and GEO-6 satellites.
 SBIRS is also currently undergoing Block 10 upgrades, which includes consolidating all SBIRS operations, including DSP and SBIRS GEO satellites and HEO sensors, into one facility.
 The Block 10 upgrades also consists of major software revisions, additional computer processing hardware at the MCS, and additional hardware components at each relay ground station.
 Block 10 upgrades achieved operational acceptance in December 2016.

 - December 2016: SBIRS Block 10 upgrades reach operational acceptance.